TedaLIEz/EFundAnalysis/.github/instructions/akshre.instructions.md

 ---
-applyTo: data_provider/**/*
-description: This rule is helpful for building project in python, you should refer to this rule when you found yourself writing python code.
+description: This rule provides guidelines for building data providers using akshare library for LlamaIndex FunctionTool.
+Refer to this rule when writing code in the `data_provider/` folder.
+applyTo: "data_provider/**/*.py"
 ---
-# Akshare Data Provider Guide for GitHub Copilot
+# Data Provider Guide for GitHub Copilot

-This guide covers creating data provider functions using the akshare library for use with LlamaIndex FunctionTool.
+This guide covers building data providers using akshare library for LlamaIndex FunctionTool.

+You are an expert in Python, writing a scalable API wrapper with the akshare library for use with LlamaIndex FunctionTool.

-**IMPORTANT: After writing any function in `data_provider`, you MUST create corresponding test cases in `tests/unit/`.**
+**IMPORTANT: After writing any function in `data_provider`, you MUST create corresponding test cases in `tests/unit/`.
+See "Testing Requirements" section below for details.**

-## Key Principles
+Key Principles

 - Write concise, technical responses with accurate Python examples.
 - Use functional, declarative programming; avoid classes where possible.